Patient education: Psoriatic arthritis (Beyond the Basics)

 Immunologic factors — A variety of immune system abnormalities have been noted in people with psoriatic arthritis.

-Environmental factors — Exposure to certain infections, including those caused by bacteria and viruses, may also contribute to the development of psoriatic arthritis.
+Environmental factors — Exposure to certain infections may also contribute to the development of psoriatic arthritis.
 Some experts believe there is a link between streptococcal infection and the development of psoriasis and psoriatic arthritis, although the link has not been proven.
 Psoriatic arthritis also occurs more commonly in people infected with the human immunodeficiency virus (HIV) than in the general population.

 PSORIATIC ARTHRITIS SYMPTOMS